|

 you kidding me?
 It's the best damned street in America, because it's

+our street!
 When I say "our" street, I'm

 talking about "our" as meaning more than just my immediate family.
 This is a